+In the graph, X and Y-axis should be mentioned clearly??????

 Figure 2.
 Effect of different concentrations of Lactic acid on the cocoon weight and shell weight of Bombyx mori L.

+In the graph, X and Y-axis should be mentioned clearly??????

 Figure 3.
 Effect of different concentrations of Lactic acid on cocoon shell ratio of Bombyx mori L.

+In the results section, if you add the statistical analysis, results will be more clearly for readers and also the articles.

 Conclusions